-Indirect purchases (or class C purchases) are products or services bought to ensure that a company runs smoothly, but that are one-off and non-strategic purchases.
+Indirect purchases (or tail spend) are products or services bought to ensure that a company runs smoothly, but that are one-off and non-strategic purchases.
 This procurement category therefore necessitates specific criteria and requires buyers to consider in advance which channel they should focus on: distributors or marketplaces?

-Due to the fact that they represent a significant proportion of a company's indirect costs and are scattered across its departments, class C products must meet certain criteria:
+Due to the fact that they represent a significant proportion of a company's indirect costs and are scattered across its departments, tail spend products must meet certain criteria:

 - Size and quality of the product range